Hybrid Cloud Security Services Working Group

 Introduction to the Hybrid Cloud Security Services Working Group

-As businesses are developing rapidly, and IT infrastructures are constantly diversified, a single public or private cloud is no longer able to meet service requirements in terms of costs, performance, scalability, security, and compatibility.
+As businesses are developing rapidly, and IT infrastructures are constantly diversified, a single public / private cloud or a traditional on-premises data center is no longer able to meet service requirements in terms of costs, performance, scalability, security, and compatibility.
 Users are more likely to choose cloud computing services combining the public cloud, private cloud, and traditional IT infrastructure to support various service requirements.
 Such cloud computing services can be hybrid clouds.
 Hybrid clouds include combinations of various clouds, as well as a cloud combined with the traditional IT infrastructure.
 A widely-used hybrid cloud is a combination of public and private clouds.

 Hybrid clouds take advantage of various clouds and traditional IT infrastructures and work systematically to benefit the users based on their service requirements.

 However, hybrid clouds pose new security risks, bringing a few challenges on security protection.
-Issues need to be solved include:
+Issues which need to be considered may include, but are not limited to:

-- How to evaluate the security of hybrid cloud solutions offered by cloud service providers;
+- How to evaluate and implement security controls for hybrid cloud solutions offered by cloud service providers;

 - How to cope with the security issues in various service scenarios, including production testing, elastic expansion, and disaster recovery;